jhidding/pd-tangle/README.md

 ## TODO

-- Include syntax to append to existing named code blocks.
 - Work with multiple input files.
-- Update tangled files only where content changed.
 - Identify output of generated scripts (raw markdown, figures, etc.) and include them back into the document when generating the report.

 ## Complete Tangle Test